TKDKid1000/TKDKid1000/README.md

 Check out my website at [https://tkdkid1000.net](https://tkdkid1000.net)!

-I’m currently learning swift so I can create ios things.
-Will push some apps to github soon.
+I have created my own package manager for python that feels a lot like npm, [pypm](https://www.npmjs.com/package/@tkdkid1000/pypm)!

 Ask me about some of my current projects!
-Like MetroidVania (not on github yet), a test app for pure javafx physics.
-Or [my website](https://github.com/TKDKid1000/tkdkid1000-website).
+Like Harmony (not on github yet), a chatting service similar to Discord.
+Or [my discord bot](https://github.com/TKDKid1000/Discord-Typescript-Bot).
 Suggest a feature, or just download it!

 Want to contact me?
 Email [me@tkdkid1000.net](mailto:me@tkdkid1000.net), or add TKDKid1000#0406 on discord.